ajms/message_api/README.md

 # message-api
 message-api is an api for collecting messages from an audience.

-Messages can be posted using a token as authorization.
+Messages can be posted using a secret as authorization.
-The tokens can be acquired through the /tokens endpoint.
+The tokens can be acquired through the /secrets endpoint.

-See the openapi-definition in openapi.json.

 ## getting started
 Install python 3.10 and poetry and docker-compose.